dustywhite7/Econ8320/SlidesCode/2 - Functions.md

 - **While** the statement is true, the loop continues to execute
 	- When the condition no longer holds, the loop terminates
 - This is typically where programmers create "infinite loops"
-	- Always remember to update your condition variable in each iteration!
+	- Always remember to update your stopping-condition variable in each iteration!

 ---